 Families, caregivers, guardians, caseworkers, and other agencies should contact Deidra Brown at 712-263-6141 or email if they are interested in having WESCO provide services or to request a tour or additional information.
 For more information on funding options please contact the Finance Director Donna Schurke at 712-263-6141 or email.

 This vocational rehabilitation program intends to work with individuals with chronic mental illness, developmental disabilities, intellectual disabilities, or brain injuries to ascertain what employment they may be interested in pursuing.
 Each individual’s needs, interests, skill level, and desires are assessed and matched with a job within the community.
 Job shadowing, job development, and job discovery are utilized to provide a rewarding and fulfilling opportunity for employment.

 These individuals often live in their own homes throughout the supported community.
-These individuals will live in a home in the supported community living that is rented from a landlord in the community with four to five other roommates.
+These individuals will live in a home that is rented from a landlord in the community with four to five other roommates.
 WESCO provides staff support for all aspects of residential life, including banking, cooking, shopping, healthcare, transportation, recreation, and community inclusion.